-Table 6: Number of Fine-Grain Tasks Required toHide Communication

-With four threads, Figure 11 shows all benchmarks contain enough parallel FG tasks to hide on-chip interconnect latency to the number of FG cores indicated on Figure 10 (b) except Island Processing for Continuous and Deformable, and Cloth for Deformable.
-Both benchmarks lack large islands with more than 25 parallel FG tasks.
+Table 7: Number of Fine-Grain Tasks Required to Hide Communication to the number of FG cores indicated on Figure 10 (b) except Island Processing for Continuous and Deformable, and Cloth for Deformable.
+Both benchmarks contain no large islands with more than 25 parallel FG tasks.
 Figure 6 (a) had demonstrated that Continuous already executes at 30 FPS without the use of any FG cores.
 For Deformable, Island Processing does not take up a significant component of one frame's time.
 Both Continuous and Deformable can achieve 30 FPS without any FG parallelization of Island Processing.